American Outdoor Brands (AOUT)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, American Outdoor Brands’s ROIC has unfortunately decreased significantly.
+Unfortunately, American Outdoor Brands’s ROIC has decreased over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from American Outdoor Brands’s Q4 Results
+11. Key Takeaways from American Outdoor Brands’s Q2 Results

 12. Is Now The Time To Buy American Outdoor Brands?

-American Outdoor Brands’s P/E ratio based on the next 12 months is 22.7x.
-At this valuation, there’s a lot of good news priced in - we think there are better investment opportunities out there.
+American Outdoor Brands’s P/E ratio based on the next 12 months is 64.5x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.